I Don’t Like Hiding My Huevos!

 Embrace Cultural Differences!

-My best advice to you during Easter, the therapist continues addressing Oldie, besides signing up for a course at Kasa De Franko is, always good to keep your “huevos” where the sun doesn’t shine!
+My best advice to you during Easter, the therapist continues addressing Benito, besides signing up for a course at Kasa De Franko is, always good to keep your “huevos” where the sun doesn’t shine!
 It helps keep them fresh and nobody would mess with them?

 Easter is Pascua in Spanish.